Photographing Arrivals and Greetings at the Wedding Ceremony Venue

 Photographing the Arrival of the Bride

 A must-have shot is the bride’s arrival.
 I try to take a sequence of shots depicting this event and continue to shoot whilst she and her party compose themselves at the entrance and eventually walk down the aisle.
-Methods of transport vary greatly from London taxi cabs to limousines or Rolls Royce as at the wedding at Brompton Oratory below.
+Methods of transport vary greatly from London taxi cabs to limousines, family cars to Rolls-Royces as at the wedding at Brompton Oratory below.

-The bride doesn’t always arrive by transport.
-Sometimes she has the preparations in the same building (above) or is within walking distance as below.
-Being in the same building is very handy for the photographer as it means they can photograph guest arrivals and also the bride leaving her preparations and making her way to the ceremony.
+Sometimes the preparations and ceremony are in the same building which is very handy for the photographer as it means they can photograph guest arrivals and also the bride leaving her preparations and making her way to the ceremony.

 Candid Photos as the Guests Assemble at the Ceremony